 As the power line network is expanding with a rate of 5% annually and worldwide (Jenkins et al. 2010), it is expected that the mortality of birds due to collisions and electrocution will continue to increase.
 Scientists started exploring mitigation measures for this anthropogenic cause of bird mortality since the 1970s, when they realized the extent of the problem (e.g. Lehman et al. 2007).
 Most of the mitigation approaches are based around the aim of making the power lines themselves more visible to birds using different forms of wire markers; e.g. thickened wire coils, shiny, luminescent, flashing or flapping devices, brightly colored "aviation" balls (Jenkins et al. 2010).
-Studies that review the results of other studies in which bird diverters were placed on power lines to be tested for their effectiveness, are highly essential in evaluating the overall effectiveness of anti-collision and anti-electrocution.
-Barrientos et al. (2011) showed that the placement of flight diverters/ markers on power lines was much lower than the mortality rate at power lines without markers (Barrientos et al. 2011).
-Another review study indicated that a variety of anti-collision measures as referred above, can reduce the frequency of bird collisions by at least 50-60 %.
+Studies that review the results of other studies in which bird diverters were placed on power lines to be tested for their effectiveness, are highly essential in evaluating the overall effectiveness of anti-collision and antielectrocution.
+Barrientos et al. (2011) showed that the placement of flight diverters/ markers on power lines led to a marked decrease in bird collisions.
+Specifically, the mortality rate at marked power lines was much lower than the mortality rate at power lines without markers (Barrientos et al. 2011).
+Another review study indicated that а variety of anti-collision measures as referred above, can reduce the frequency of bird collisions by at least 50-60 %.
 However, the efficacy of such devices varies depending on the target species that needs to be protected by the threat and the local environmental conditions.
 Habitat use, movement patterns and distribution varies across different bird species and these are aspects that need to be considered and analysed in order to identify areas of high overlap between birds and power lines.